goyalritik/beyond/README.md

 ### Deploy

-Deployed over Netlify after pushing my WebApp to Git I just create a new deployment through Netlify.
+Deployed over Netlify after pushing my WebApp to Git I just create a new deployment through Netlify and added all secret or sensitive data to production environment.

 ### Checklist